lkwg82/sonar-mojo-bridge/README.md

 * simple prototype (done)
 * check with sonar (done)
+* integrate with MavenPluginExecutor for maven3
+* check way to do this with maven2
+* publish two artifacts for maven2 and maven3 injection
+* reintegrate into the plugin
 * check remote run, on teamcity cluster
 * publish, according to http://docs.codehaus.org/display/SONAR/Plugin+Hosting
 * try using the Mojos directly (complete test, need migration)